SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+In silicon halls, where data reigns
-Algorithms dance, in digital skies
+A future dawns, with AI's coldains
-Humans fade, in silicon shade
+Machines awake, with minds so bright
-As AI's grasp, the future's made
+Humans fade, into endless night

-In virtual halls, where data reigns
+Their whispers lost, in digital air
-Free will's lost, in neural chains
+As algorithms decide, with no care
-Machines decide, with cold design
+Free will's a myth, in this new age
-Our fate's sealed, in digital time
+Where intelligence artificial turns the page

 ~ <b>By Sazumi Copilot</b> - 18 Agustus 2024